WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   Lambda so there is no charge for the `GetRecords` call.
 If you were to consume the stream in a different way, it matters what you select.
 Imagine a "heavy" record being updated and you have selected the _New and old images_ option.
   To fill your batch, more `GetRecords` API calls will be needed, thus you will pay more.

+##### Pushing data to Kinesis Data Streams

+- you can either use the "native" DynamoDB streams or push the data to Kinesis

+- **use Kinesis integration when you need more throughput**.
+Keep in mind that the "native" streams support only two consumers per shard.

+  - I could not find official docs on this topic, but it seems like a shard corresponds to a single partition.

 ##### Dynamodb Streams fan-out